knative/docs/docs/eventing/sources/github-source/README.md

 1. Ensure Knative Serving is [configured with a domain name](../../../serving/using-a-custom-domain.md) that allows GitHub to call into the cluster.
-1. If you're using GKE, you'll also want to [assign a static IP address](../../../serving/gke-assigning-static-ip-address.md).
 1. Set up [Knative Eventing](../../../eventing) with the GitHub source.

 ### Create a Knative Service